 NASA's budget is set by an annual process that begins with a proposal from the White House and ends with legislation passed by Congress and signed by the President.
 The budget specifies funding amounts for programs and projects in human spaceflight, space science, aeronautics, technology development, and education.

 NASA's budget peaked during the Apollo program in the 1960s.
 After the United States won the race to the Moon, space exploration lost political support and NASA's budget was cut significantly.
 Since the 1970s, NASA has hovered between 1% and 0.5% of all U.S. government spending.

-NASA's annual budget since its inception, adjusted for inflation.
+NASA's annual budget since its inception, adjusted for inflation using the NASA New Start Inflation Index.
 The vertical axis displays NASA's total congressional appropriation in billions of dollars.
 The horizontal axis is fiscal years.
-Detailed data including outlays, non-inflation adjusted numbers, and White House budget requests are available to view or to download as an Excel spreadsheet.
+Detailed data including outlays, alternate inflation indicies, non-inflation adjusted numbers, and White House budget requests are available to view or to download as an Excel spreadsheet.

 NASA is internally divided into major program areas, each of which receives funding to manage their specific types of projects.
 The exact breakdown varies from year-to-year, but generally about half of NASA's annual budget is spent on human spaceflight activities, thirty percent on robotic missions and scientific research, and the remainder split between aeronautics, technology development programs, salaries, facilities management, and other overhead.

 None of NASA's budget is used for national defense or intelligence gathering programs; it is a civilian agency responsible for the peaceful exploration of space.
 The Department of Defense and a handful of intelligence agencies are responsible for those space efforts.

 NASA's internal program breakdown in 2018.
 Source: Space Policy Online FY2018 Fact Sheet.